Harward Sewer and Pump Station Upgrade

 The City of Bath, Wright-Pierce, and the contractor will continue working closely together to minimize disruptions and keep residents informed as construction progresses.
 Additional updates will be shared regularly as milestones are reached.

-Harward Street Pump Station & Sewer Interceptor Upgrade Project – Community Update March 2026
+Harward Street Pump Station & Sewer Interceptor Upgrade Project – Community Update April 2026

 Work Completed Last Month